aurora/mkinst/README.md

                             system.
 The specified path should be valid to use as shebang.
         -i, --include ARG   Additional custom installer script to include.
-        -c, --compress ARG  Compression level (default: 6).
-Please see the gzip man pages for details.
+        -c, --compress ARG  Compression level 1-9 to use (default: 6), whereat 1 defines the fastest and 9 defines the best compression.
+        -w, --wrap          Wrap the specified source in an installer without using tar internally to create an installation package.
+Note that this argument requires a custom installer script as the installer can't know how to handle the wrapped payload.
+Also the compression is ignored.
         -h, --help          Display this usage information.
             --version       Show version and exit.